module Curses

 Source

-Turns off the named attributes attrs
+Turns off the named attributes attrs without affecting any others.

-See also Curses::Window.attrset
+See also Curses::Window.attrset for additional information.

 Source

-without turning any other attributes on or off.
+Turns on the named attributes attrs without turning any other attributes on or off.

-See also Curses::Window.attrset
+See also Curses::Window.attrset for additional information.

 Source

-Sets the current attributes of the given window to attrs
+Sets the current attributes of the given window to attrs.

 see also Curses::Window.attrset